 Order now: The Plant-Powered Plan to Beat Diabetes

-Pea Tendril Salad with Lemon Vinaigrette
+Spring Salad with Pea Tendrils, Snap Peas, and Lemon Vinaigrette

 Sharon Palmer

-Did you know that those delightful spring-green vines spiraling up your pea trellis are edible?
-Not only are they edible, they are delightfully crisp and sweet.
-So, if you’re going with peas, enjoy the green leaves and stems, too—even the flowers offer delectable taste and textures.
-My farmers market in Ojai sells pea tendrils each spring, and I snap them up while they’re available.
-If you’re lucky enough to have some pea tendrils growing, give this simple Pea Tendril Salad a try, which layers pea tendrils with crisp, sweet snap peas, pumpkin seeds, and a light and lovely lemon vinaigrette.
+Did you know that those delightful spring-green, flowering vines spiraling up your pea trellis are completely edible?
+Not only are pea tendrils edible, they are delightfully crisp and sweet.
+So, if you’re going with peas, enjoy the green leaves and stems, too—even the flowers offer delectable taste and texture, as well as pretty elements to your spring recipes.

 Print